zubairov/tesb-rt-se/examples/locator-proxy/README.txt

 ###############################################################################

 Example for Service Locator Proxy
 ============================================
-This example illustrates the usage of Locator Proxy Service
+This example illustrates the usage of the Locator Proxy Service

 This example consists of the following components:

 service/
    - Greeter service which is registered with the locator proxy after the starting.

 common/
    - This directory contains the code that is common to both the client and the Greeter server.

 client/
-	- This is a sample client application that uses the Locator Proxy Service to dynamically discover service endpoint and invokes the service.
+   - This is a sample client application that uses the Locator Proxy Service to dynamically discover the service endpoint and invoke the service.

 Starting the Demo